Deformations of path algebras of quivers with relations: Main results

 There is an equivalence of formal deformation problems between \begin{enumerate} \item deformations of the associative algebra $A$ \item deformations of the reduction system $R$ \item deformations of the relations $I$. \end{enumerate} \end{theorem}

 This equivalence can be understood as an isomorphism of the corresponding deformation functors.
-(See \S\ref{subsection:summary} for an explicit description of these deformation problems.)
+(See \S\ref{subsection:summary} for a description of these deformation problems.)
 For the second deformation problem, we introduce a new and intrinsic notion of equivalence of reduction systems (see Definitions \ref{definition:equivalencereduction} and \ref{definition:equivalenceformalreductionsystem}).

 From the equivalence of \ref{main1} and \ref{main2} we obtain a bijection between

 The right-hand side is often easier to determine explicitly (see e.g. \S\ref{subsubsection:formalbrauertree}).
 The point of view of reduction systems can thus also be used to simplify the classification of deformations up to gauge equivalence.